Skip to main content

 Should You Change Medicare Advantage Plans?

-Should you change Medicare Advantage plans?
+Should you change to a different Medicare Advantage plan?

 If you relate to points below you may be better off if you change Medicare Advantage plans.

-The points to consider are:
+Major points to consider include:

 1. Your monthly premium is above $70 and you are concerned about your copays and ‘out of pocket limit’ rising each year.